home-assistant/home-assistant.io/source/_components/device_tracker.mikrotik.markdown

 ## {% linkable_title Configuring `mikrotik` device tracker %}

-You need to enable the RouterOS API on your router to use this platform.
+You have to enable accessing the RouterOS API on your router to use this platform.

 Terminal: